PlushZ/master-thesis-presentation/slides.md

 <small style="position: absolute; right: 0%; font-size: 0.2em; bottom: -1%;">Source: nextstrain.org</small>

 Note:
-- >640 million people affected by COVID-19 pandemic.
+- >640 million people affected by SARS-CoV-2 pandemic after almost 3 years after the first report of SARS-CoV-2 in Wuhan, China.
 SARS-CoV-2 is a virus that causes COVID-19 disease.
 In the first year of the Coronavirus pandemic, the virus did not change much.
 From approximately summer of 2020 on, SARS-CoV-2’s family tree grew increasingly complex.
 - The main trunk sprouted branches for a number of variants.
 Gamma, lambda, and mu variants appeared (although none spread worldwide).
 The tree’s canopy was formed by dozens of branches (fig).
 Researchers track the SARS-CoV-2 variants with mutations that are clinically or epidemiologically significant.
 Detecting variants in a virus is important, one can determine if new variants are emerging or existing ones are spreading.
 In particular, variants with the potential or demonstrated ability to be more transmissible, immune evasive.
 On-going pandemic control efforts are challenged by the emergence of SARS-CoV-2 variants with greater transmission potential and/or immunity circumvention.
 - wastewater surveillance has received extensive public attention as a passive monitoring system that complements clinical surveillance.
 - >4000 unique labs submitting data to the GISAID database data have to be immediately analyzed to monitor emergence and spread of new variants as well as understand the viral evolution dynamics.